brunei-darussalam - peacebuilding

 Peace Journey

-“For youth, I prioritize addressing self-harming behaviors, suicidal thoughts, and the effects of trauma, including those stemming from domestic violence.
-Young people in Brunei are often emotionally vulnerable and may lack the stability to cope with these challenges.
-My approach includes hosting workshops, group counselling, and support group sessions to provide safe spaces for them to share and heal.
-I believe this work is crucial, especially since Brunei
+For youth, she prioritises addressing self-harming behaviours, suicidal thoughts, and the effects of trauma, including those stemming from domestic violence.
+Young people in Brunei Darussalam are often emotionally vulnerable and may lack the stability to cope with these challenges.
+Her approach includes hosting workshops, group counselling, and support group sessions to provide safe spaces for them to share and heal.
+She believes this work is crucial, especially since Brunei Darussalam currently lacks structured support systems led by qualified counsellors to tackle these issues holistically.

 Success Stories

-“Moreover, women are often more approachable and better equipped to build trust with youth.
+Moreover, women are often more approachable and better equipped to build trust with youth.
 In families, children usually feel more comfortable confiding in their mothers than their fathers.
-This natural maternal connection enables women to bond with young people more easily, offering support and guidance in a way that feels safe and non-judgmental.
+This natural maternal connection enables women to bond with young people more easily, offering support and guidance in a safe and nonjudgmental way.

 Accessibility